jedimatt42/ti994a-memtest/README.md

 run: make

-It will produce a 32kexptest.bin 8K cartridge rom image.
+It will produce a exptest_c.bin 8K cartridge rom image.

 ## Cool bits...